Join the Camp Kupugani Team

 Excellence: Who We Hire

 We receive a large number of applications and are very selective in our hiring process; even more selective than Ivy League universities!
 Our staff members must have a strong desire to work with children.
 They should also be willing and able to spend months away from home in an outdoor environment, and be prepared to live with little privacy.
-Our staff members are certified in CPR and First Aid.
-Overall, we are looking for energetic people who are willing to challenge themselves while supporting our mission of empowering diverse groups of people via enhancing their communication skills and engaging in community building.
+The majority of staff members is certified in CPR and First Aid.
+Overall, we are looking for energetic people who are willing to challenge themselves while supporting our mission of empowering varied groups of people via enhancing their communication skills and engaging in community building.
 Staff members serve as positive role models for children of all ages and must take that responsibility seriously.

 Fun: Camp Life